Dědice (Vyškov): Coat of arms

 The town of Dědice had a golden eight-pointed shining star in a blue field in its coat of arms.
 This historical coat of arms is still used.
 Dědice apparently accepted this star as its seal when their masters Albrecht and Petr of Šternberk confirmed the annual market to Dědice in 1371 and freed their serfs from escheat and statute labour.
-For the 70s of the 14th century, when the town was granted privileges, the Šternberk star is documented on the painted cover of the Book of Ješek or Johnn of Šternberk from (1370) 1373–1384, the Brno series of Moravian land registers.
+For the 1370s, when the town was granted privileges, the Šternberk star is documented on the painted cover of the Book of Ješek or Johnn of Šternberk from (1370) 1373–1384, the Brno series of Moravian land registers.

 While on the painted cover of the Book of Albrecht of Boskovice by the Olomouc series of Moravian land registers from 1567–1572 there is a simple eight-pointed Sternberg star, on the cover of the book by Albrecht Černohorský of Boskovice of the Brno series of Moravian land registers from the same years, the golden star in the blue field is made by the artist as shining.

 As a sealing sign, this shining star is on a seal from the end of the 18th century, which has a diameter of 35 mm, which was used in the sealing of Joseph II's cadastre.
 Here is the seal of the town of Dědice printed in red wax.
 The seal is printed in a book in the cadastre of Joseph II from 1787.
 The seal describes: "+ Peczet mesteczka Diedicz".
 On the seal of the Vícoměřice part from the same year, which was printed on the same page of the book, St. John of Nepomuk on the bridge.

 Another seal, which has a diameter of approximately 38 mm, dates from the middle of the 18th century.
 In the sealing field is an oval baroque shield with an eight-pointed star set in a richly decorated cartouche.
 The description is illegible.
 It is not clear from the wrong imprint whether there are rays between the individual corners.
 In the sealing field of the seal of the Viceměřice part from 1734, there is a figure of St. John of Nepomuk with rays of halo around his head, with a cross in his left creased hand and a palm branch in his right, right outstretched hand.
 The copy written in capital letters is separated from the seal field by a thick line, on the outside by a wreath: "+ Peczet mesteczka Diedicz po stranie wiczo mierske leta 1734".

 Dědice never received the sign privilege.
 For this reason, the preserved seals are studied when examining the history of the origin and development of the coat of arms of Dědice.
 On the seal of the bishop's part of Dědice near the Vyškov estate with a diameter of 26 mm, which was used in 1589, there is a shield with an eight-pointed star in the sealing field.
 The description separated from the sealing field by a line, separated on the outside by a wreath, is indistinct.